 20 GB space for OWNER’s use.

 Supplier shall demonstrate that the capacity of hard disk is sufficient to meet the above requirement.
+The Minimum requirement of Redundant Station HMI, Main HMI View Node: Processor:i7 or above

+RAM: 24GB.

+SSD: 1TB

+The Minimum requirement of Energy Measurement System workstation and Disturbance Recorder Work Station:

+Processor: i7 or above

+RAM: 8GB.

+Hard disk: 1TB

 HMI (Human Machine Interface):

 The VDU shall show overview diagrams (Single Line Diagrams) and complete details of the switchgear with a colour display.
 All event and alarm annunciation shall be selectable in the form of lists.
 Operation shall be by a user friendly function keyboard and a cursor positioning device.
 The user interface shall be based on WINDOWS concepts with graphics & facility for panning, scrolling, zooming, decluttering etc.